RAD SYSTEM preparation, depending on the anticipated situation

 1. Ski descent with the possibility of a rappel

 Arriving at the top of a steep section that requires a rappel is normally not an emergency situation; the cord can be stored in the pack or carried on the harness.

 2. Unroped glacier travel with crevasse fall risk

-If a skier falls into a crevasse, you must be able to quickly send him a rope with a carabiner, so that he can easily attach himself.
+If a skier falls into a crevasse, you must be able to quickly send them a rope with a carabiner, so that they can easily attach themselves.

 Having the cord and the knot prepared saves precious time.

 The ascenders should also be ready on the harness.